| 1988 purchased Fiat 131 (found in a back alley!) stripped it,

 competitive and expensive CASCAR Super Series (now called the NASCAR Canadian Tire Series).
 The media coverage was much greater than

+anything else around and included some television.
 There were many highs during this high profile time period.
 Pole positions, fastest

 laps, best appearing car awards, many podium finishes and out right race wins in CASCAR’s

+Sportsman division to name a few.
 By 2007, the Western Canadian portion of the series was squashed by the sanctioning

 body, so the car was sold and a step back to the Sportsman division was considered.
 The